Dropping Standardized Testing for Admissions Trades Off Information and Access: Analysis of the baseline model

-{In Section~\ref{sec:dropping_tests}, we compare two admissions policies: \textit{with} and \textit{without} a certain feature (e.g., test scores).
-When students have full and equal access to testing, we demonstrate how removing information might further decrease both fairness and academic merit under reasonable conditions.
-However, when students have different levels of access to the test, there is a trade-off between the barriers imposed by a test and the potentially valuable information a test may contain.
-Requiring the test can give schools more information on the students who do apply, but removing the test can increase the pool of skilled applicants.
-We characterize the school’s optimal policy to include or exclude the test, depending on the relative sizes of these two effects.}
+We now apply the insights from Section~\ref{sec:estimatesintuition} to our baseline admissions model.
+We show that differences in informativeness alone (Section~\ref{sec:baseline_policy}) generate disparities in academic merit, diversity, and individual fairness.
+We then compare admissions \textit{with} and \textit{without} a given feature (Section~\ref{sec:dropping_tests}), showing that under full and equal access to testing, removing information may further decrease both fairness and academic merit.
+Under unequal access, however, a trade-off emerges between test-imposed barriers and the value of the information the test provides.
+We characterize the school’s optimal testing policy accordingly.

-{Finally, in Section~\ref{sec:affirmative_action}, we study the effect of affirmative action alongside the aforementioned policies.
-Affirmative action by definition improves diversity and individual fairness.} {However, it is insufficient in mitigating the differences in informativeness and, in the absence of barriers, its effect on the academic merit is heterogeneous: academic merit decreases further for group $B$ and increases for group $A$.}